 The association’s board will consider new rules at an August meeting that would require futures brokers provide online access to bank balances for customer funds to their self- regulators, Roth said.

-Terrence Duffy, executive chairman of CME Group Inc. (CME), the world’s largest futures exchange, said a proposal by the company to house all customer funds at clearinghouses or other depositories “will be controversial and perhaps have disruptive consequences,” according to written testimony.
+Terrence Duffy, executive chairman of CME Group Inc. (CME:US), the world’s largest futures exchange, said a proposal by the company to house all customer funds at clearinghouses or other depositories “will be controversial and perhaps have disruptive consequences,” according to written testimony.

 Futures investors have lost money held by the futures brokers at MF Global and Peregrine rather than by clearinghouses or clearing member banks.
 Brokerages often hold excess collateral in customer accounts, which by law must be kept segregated from the firm’s own money, and which can be used by the brokerages to earn interest income.

 CME Group said July 23 when it introduced the idea of housing all customer money away from brokerages that any interest earned would be returned to the futures brokerages to maintain a key feature of how the firms earn revenue.